Back To Search Results

 The transport and utilization of aqueous solutions posed some logistical challenges, overcome by developing tablets or wafers impregnated with the basic tastants.
 These can be easily stored and used for routine clinical practice.
 They suffer the same drawbacks as any whole-mouth testing method but are a suitable alternative to the three-drop method.
 The same technique can be employed with taste tablets as long as increasing concentrations of tastant are available.

 The Taste Strips are another clinical method to assess taste.[23]
-They are paper strips which are impregnated with one of the four flavors "sweet", "sour", "salty" or "bitter" in four different concentrations.
+They are paper strips that are impregnated with one of the four flavors "sweet", "sour", "salty" or "bitter" in four different concentrations.
 The Taste Strips are placed on the tongue in a predetermined order.
 Then, the patients are requested to say which taste they perceive.
-The number of the correct answers are summed-up.
+The number of correct answers is summed up.
 A low score indicates a poor and a high score an excellent result.

 Electrical Testing